Cadence Class IV Separated Bikeway

 The new system will increase installation security and communications by receiving frequent database updates on changes to personnel/credential status, law enforcement warrants, lost/stolen cards, and force protection conditions.
 The system provides a continuous vetting anytime the DBIDS card is scanned at an installation entry point.

-On-line registration of recreational cyclists will end 22 July, 2018.
-No matter when you registered under the old system, that form of access to the base will end on September 30.
+On-line registration of recreational cyclists ended on July 22, 2018.
+No matter when you registered under the old system, that form of access to the base ended on September 30, 2018.
 After that date only a DBIDS bicycle pass holder will be allowed aboard the base.

 For questions regarding base access, please call 760-763-8435.